Weave the textures of Black freedom.

 Impact

-Tafui's commissioned work in typeface design marks one of the few times (if not the first) in Canadian graphic design history where a typeface has been created (and considered) art.
+Tafui's work in typeface design marks one of the few times (if not the first) in Canadian graphic design history where a typeface has been commissioned as art.